Tuplanolla/adom-tas/README.md

 ## Schedule

-This project is in active development and the first version was expected to be finished by 2012-07-01.
-The first working binaries were built 2012-07-02.
-The rest should be done by 2012-08-01.
+This project is in active development and the first version was finished by 2012-07-01, the first working binaries were built 2012-07-02 and the rest should be done by 2012-08-01.

 ## Motivation